sidxz/quick_firewall/README.md

 * __name__ is the name of the zone to create
 * __source__ is the source ip or network
 * __interface__ if required, create the zone for a specific interfce.

+## Advanced Firewall
+This cookbook takes the path where it relies more on the existing cli firewall tools `firewall-cmd` and `ufw` so that it can be adapted rapidly with latest os releases though compromising on granular controls but usefull enough for most basic scenarios.

+For an advanced firewall configuration, please have a look at the [firewall](https://github.com/sous-chefs/firewall/) cookbook by sous-chef.

+The cookbook comes as is without any warranty.